DeSoto Square Mall: History

-The center would be built by Edward J. DeBartolo Corporation in 1973.
-It was originally to be called Bradenton Mall, but the name was determined unacceptable by city officials because the mall was not located within city limits.
+The center was built by Edward J. DeBartolo Corporation in 1973.
+It was originally planned to be called Bradenton Mall, but the name was determined unacceptable by city officials because the mall was not located within city limits.
 The company decided to change the name to DeSoto Square Mall in response.
 A spokesman for DeBartolo corporation said the corporation thought it would identify more with the local community because of the annual DeSoto Celebration.
 Richard Turner, the president of the Manatee County Conquistador Group, suggested the name as he thought it would draw more attention to the celebration.

-The mall had its grand opening on August 15, 1973, with about 37 shops open and 47 still expected.
-At the time of its opening, the mall had three pre-planned anchor stores: Sears, JCPenney and Maas Brothers.
-JCPenney did not initially open in August 1973 and instead ended up opened in January 1974 being the last pre-planned anchor store to open.
-During the mall's initially opening, Piccadilly Cafeteria would open and remain until May 2003.
-Cafeterias were popular in shopping malls popular prior to food courts replacing them.
-A Montgomery-Roberts department store would be added in November 1973.
+The mall had its grand opening on August 15, 1973, with about 37 shops open.
+At the time of its opening, the mall had three planned anchor stores: Sears, JCPenney and Maas Brothers.
+JCPenney did not initially open in August 1973 and instead opened in January 1974 as the last pre-planned anchor store to open.
+During the mall's initial opening, Piccadilly Cafeteria opened and remained until May 2003.
+Cafeterias were popular in shopping malls prior to food courts replacing them.
+A Montgomery-Roberts department store was added in November 1973.

-Future president Ronald Reagan would visit the mall on February 26, 1976, while he was campaigning for president that year.
+Future president Ronald Reagan visited the mall on February 26, 1976, while campaigning for president that year.
 Parking facilities would be expanded in 1978 which led to the demolition of the Suncoast Motel.
 The motel was originally named Pike's Court and opened in 1953 with Leonard and Edith Pike owning it.
-The motel would be sold in 1956 to Mary Biggs who renamed it to Suncoast Motel.
-Belk-Lindsey was added as a fourth anchor in June of 1979, after having been evicted from a nearby store at Cortez Plaza.
+The motel was sold in 1956 to Mary Biggs who renamed it to Suncoast Motel.
+Belk-Lindsey was added as a fourth anchor in June 1979, after having been evicted from a nearby store at Cortez Plaza.

 Burdines expressed interest in opening a store at DeSoto Square as early as 1979, though they did not join the mall until 1991 when the company merged with Maas Brothers.
 The Maas Brothers store was officially rebranded as Burdines on October 20, 1991.
 A year later, Belk sold its store in the mall to Dillard's.
-During the late 1980s there would be "talk about adding a food court" but nothing materialized.
-A food court named Port O'Call with a tropical theme would open in April 1997.
-After the food court not all of the restaurants in the mall would relocate there.
-Notably during the opening ceremony, Dawn Wells who played the character Mary Ann on the television show Gilligan's Island would appear as a judge for a contest for who could dress the best as a castaway from the show.
+During the late 1980s, there would be "talk about adding a food court" but nothing materialized.
+A food court named Port O'Call with a tropical theme opened in April 1997.
+During the opening ceremony, Dawn Wells who played the character Mary Ann on the television show Gilligan's Island appeared as a judge for a contest for who could dress the best as a castaway from the show.
 Old Navy was added in 2000.
 Burdines was renamed Burdines-Macy's on January 30, 2004 as the brands were merged by their parent company.
 On March 6, 2005, the Burdines name was officially dropped and the stores were fully merged into Macy's.